hartenthaler/hh_legal_notice/README.md

 + Do NOT delete the module settings of the former `hh_imprint` module before the installation of `hh_legal_notice`.
 + Delete the folder `hh_imprint`in your `webtrees/modules_v4` directory.
 + Install the `hh_legal_notice` module like described in chapter [Installation](#installation).
 + Open the Control Panel of this footer module; `hh_legal_notice` will takeover the existing settings from `hh_imprint`.
-You should see a notice.
++ You should see a notice.
+Click on "save".
+Now you should see all settings.
+Modify them and save them again.
-+ After `hh_legal_notice` has migrated the settings, `hh_imprint` can be removed and the related settings can be deleted (follow the message in the control panel after deletion of the module).
++ After `hh_legal_notice` has migrated the settings, the old settings of `hh_imprint` can be removed (follow the message in the control panel after deletion of the module).

 <a name="contributing"></a>
 ## Contributing